 Some individuals may be asked to leave or counseled out of a course if an instructor feels that the student is performing poorly.
 The school understands that everyone learns at different rates and will give a student the opportunity to reschedule into another course.
 If a person is counseled out, he/she may be given one opportunity to be rescheduled into another class in the current training year.
 In this situation, the student will receive a fifty percent (50%) credit of the amount paid for the original course.
 This credit can only be applied towards cost of the rescheduled course and will not be refunded to the student.
 Rescheduling arrangements must be made through the training center and are based on course availability.

-Individuals who do not pass the Basic Rider Course (BRC) or any variation (BRCA or BRCB) or the Alternate Basic Rider Course (ABRC) Knowledge Test or Skill Test, or the Experienced Rider Course (ERC) Skill Test may be provided one (1) opportunity to retake these tests.
+Individuals who do not pass the Basic Rider Course (BRC) or any variation (BRCSP or BRCP) or the Basic Rider Course 2(BRC2) Knowledge Test or Skill Test, may be provided one (1) opportunity to retake these tests.
 Re-tests need to be completed within thirty (30) days of the original course end date.
-Individuals interested in scheduling a appointment for a re-test must contact the training center directly.
+Individuals interested in scheduling an appointment for a re-test must contact the training center directly.
 Re-tests must be completed at the training center where the individual participated in the course.
 All re-tests must be completed in the current training season.

 The Training Center Manager is responsible for scheduling all re-test appointments and reserves the right to cancel or postpone any or all of the scheduled re-test dates.